thumbspage — Turn Folders into HTML Image Galleries

 Also note that this list may not be complete; search for "caveat" in code files for additional items, and see Version History above for more on version changes noted here.

-location.replace()bug that required disabling a Back feature on that browser, per version 1.6 notes above.
+location.replace()bug that required disabling a Back feature on that browser, per version 1.6 notes (and their May 2020 update) above.
 Watch for a browser fix and change the configuration if and when it appears.

 user_configs.py, and custom index-page fonts can be had via CSS in a